JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 When the `@example` block evaluates to `nothing` then the second block is not displayed.
 Only the source code block will be shown in the rendered document.
-Note that if any output from either `STDOUT` or `STDERR` is captured then the results block will be displayed even if `nothing` is returned.
+Note that if any output from either `stdout` or `stderr` is captured then the results block will be displayed even if `nothing` is returned.

 **Named `@example` Blocks**